Strengthen Your Veins to Prevent Varicose Veins

 Add all the ingredients to your blender and puree them for a few minutes.
 Drink this juice on an empty stomach.

-Home remedyThis homemade treatment for varicose veins is easy to make and has excellent results when used on a regular basis.
+Home remedyThis homemade treatment is easy to make and has excellent results when used on a regular basis.
 Buy some kale and separate the leaves.

 Flatten each leaf with a rolling pin and apply them to the areas that are affected by varicose veins.
 Leave it on for a few hours, or overnight.